semgrep/semgrep-docs/docs/kb/semgrep-ci/git-command-errors.md

 ## Commit or branch not included in the checkout

 As with clone depth, which refs are checked out can vary depending on the CI environment and configuration.
-If the branch or ref to scan or the related baseline ref is not cloned or not checked out, the command that failed is typically:
+If the branch or ref to scan, or the related baseline ref, is not cloned or not checked out, the command that failed is typically:

 <pre class="language-bash"><code>git cat-file -e <span className="placeholder">REF</span></code></pre>